microsoft/agogosml/README.md

 ## Projects

 This solution consists of two projects;
-- [agogosml](./agogosml): The main project which consists the data pipeline
+- [agogosml](./agogosml): The agogosml library sdk which consists of the data pipeline, input reader, output writer, streaming clients, etc.
 - [agogosml_cli](./agogosml_cli): A project mean to help set up a new project via cli

 ## Installing prerequisites